Sealed Air: Brands

-Bubble Wrap
+Bubble Wrap brand

-Initially created as a failed wallpaper, Bubble was subsequently used as a greenhouse insulator.
-Finally, it took on its best-known use as a packaging material.
-In its earliest form, Bubble Wrap suffered from leaky bubbles, but by the mid 1960s a special coating was developed to prevent the bubbles from losing air.
+Bubble Wrap is a failed wallpaper that was subsequently used as a greenhouse insulator.
+Its best-known use is as a packaging material.
+In its earliest form, Bubble Wrap's bubbles leaked, but by the mid 1960s a coating was developed to prevent them from losing air.
 In 1969, Sealed Air reported $4 million in sales, mostly attributed to Bubble Wrap, as it was still a proprietary product at that time.

-Cryovac
+Cryovac brand

 Cryovac is a thin plastic, used to shrink or wrap objects.
 Depending on the type of job required of it, the plastic comes in a variety of thickness and durability.

 One of the uses of Cryovac is to wrap food.
 Once wrapped, most of the air in the package is removed to prevent oxidation and inhibit the growth of most pathogens.
 This process also gives food a longer shelf life in the refrigerator or freezer and makes freezer burn nearly impossible.
 Cryovac Inc., a South Carolina-based company, created this product in the 1950 to extend the shipping distance of freshly slaughtered turkeys for Thanksgiving and Christmas.